SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Rarity regained composure and apologized.
 "I'm sorry I didn't see your compliment past the complaints."

 Pinkie apologized in return.
 "I'm sorry those ponies said those mean things about your dress.
-I wanted to say something when I gave them my statement to Vanity Mare, but I figured if I caused a scene, they'd remove my words, or worse remove your dress."
+I wanted to say something when I gave them my statement to Vanity Mare, but I figured if I caused a scene, they'd remove my words, or worse, remove your dress."

 Rarity held Pinkie tight.
 "Thank you, darling."